Frequently Asked Questions (FAQ)

 There is a global shortage of the test kits that pathologists use to diagnose COVID-19.
 This is why the Government are only doing targeted testing instead of widespread testing.

 It may take a few days for the test results to come back.
+You are not to attend College at any of our locations until you have returned a Negative test result.

 If you have serious symptoms you will be kept in hospital and isolated from other patients to prevent the virus spreading.